saifalhroub/nopCommerce-store/Defects.md

 ## Actual Result:

  - The system rejects the request to add the new address.
- - The user remains on the billing address form and a validation error message appears indicating:
+ - The user remains on the billing address form, and a validation error message appears indicating:
 --> “State/Province is required”.

 ---